 Andreas Ottensamer

 In 2021, Ottensamer was awarded the Neeme Järvi Prize (1st Prize) of the Gstaad Festival Conducting Academy.
-Since then, he has joined Maestro Riccardo Muti in his Italian Opera Academy, assisted Sir Simon Rattle with the BR Sinfonieorchester, François-Xavier Roth with the LSO and Christian Thielemann in a production of Wagner’s „Lohengrin“ at the Vienna State Opera.
+Since then, he has joined Maestro Riccardo Muti in his Italian Opera Academy, assisted Sir Simon Rattle with the BR Sinfonieorchester, François-Xavier Roth with the LSO, and Christian Thielemann in a production of Wagner’s „Lohengrin“ at the Vienna State Opera as well as „The Ring“ at Berlin State Opera.
+Ottensamer is artistic director of the Bürgenstock Festival in Switzerland and the Artström Festival at the Stienitzsee near Berlin, Germany.
+In 2023 he curated the program of the Classic Revolution Festival at the Lotte Concert Hall in Seoul, Korea, consisting of symphonic and chamber music concerts including the KBS Symphony Orchestra and the Seoul Philharmonic.

 Having established his musical career as a clarinet soloist, Ottensamer has performed in major concert halls around the world, with orchestras such as the Berlin Philharmonic, the Vienna Philharmonic, the Mahler Chamber Orchestra, the London Philharmonic, the Seoul Philharmonic, the Tokyo Metropolitan Symphony Orchestra and the Netherlands Philharmonic under Mariss Jansons, Sir Simon Rattle, Andris Nelsons, Yannick Nézet-Séguin, Daniel Harding and Lorenzo Viotti.